-- 1.) requiring attainment of industry-recognized certifications; - 2.) which are in high demand: - 3.) which are currently filled by non-resident or alien workers; and/or - 4.) in geographic areas with high unemployment and/or high numbers of discouraged workers.
+- 1.) requiring attainment of industry-recognized certifications; - 2.) other occupations with established high demands (the occupational areas listed in Appendix III to this RFP); - 3.) which are currently filled by non-resident or alien workers; and/or - 4.) in geographic areas with high unemployment and/or high numbers of discouraged workers.